 - Quick, let’s call it a day and say we learned something.

 - This is one of the things I am most proud of.

 Yes, it’s emotional.
 Yes, it’s inevitable.
-But this isn’t just about things that end up being “great”… I’d submit that this emotional journey is one that transcends goodness or greatness or even a so-called mediocre project; I’ve experienced this lifecycle for projects that ended up entirely sucking from end-to-end.
+But this isn’t just about things that end up being “great”… I’d submit that this emotional journey is one that transcends goodness or greatness or even a so-called mediocre project; I’ve experienced this lifecycle for projects that ended up entirely sucking from end-to-end!

-We just need to continue to walk, one foot in front of the other, and make it all count.
+We just need to continue to walk, one foot in front of the other and make it all count.
 In the end, even the projects that end up in the trash bin can still provide amazing rewards.
 Again, speaking from experience, some of those (failed) projects are some of the things that I am personally most proud of.

 Onward, upward, and beyond.

-By the way, I’m building something new myself… two things actually:
+Also, I’m building something new myself… two things actually:

 - I’ve decided to become a VLOGGER.
 Subscribe and follow along!

 - I’m putting together my next startup.
 And, unsurprisingly… I’m vlogging the process of working on it!